 How to Interview and Evaluate AI Engineers

-Traditional software engineering interviews don't translate well to AI positions.
-According to EY's 2025 Work Reimagined Survey, only 12% of employees receive sufficient AI training - which means most hiring managers aren't equipped to evaluate AI candidates properly.
-Here's how to structure an interview process that actually identifies strong AI talent.
+Traditional software engineering interviews don’t translate well to AI positions.
+EY’s 2025 Work Reimagined Survey found that only 12% of employees receive sufficient AI training - which means most hiring managers aren’t equipped to evaluate AI engineers properly.
+Here’s how to structure an interview process that actually identifies strong AI talent.

 Step 1: Technical Screen (30-45 Minutes)

-Skip the generic coding puzzles.
-Instead, ask candidates to walk through an ML project they've built.
+Skip the generic coding puzzles - our technical interview questions guide covers role-specific questions that non-technical recruiters can confidently use.
+Instead, ask candidates to walk through an ML project they’ve built.
 What problem did it solve?
 What architecture choices did they make?
 How did they handle data quality issues?
-This approach reveals practical thinking better than any whiteboard exercise ever could.
+Practical thinking shows up far better here than any whiteboard exercise could demonstrate.

 Step 2: Take-Home or Live ML Challenge (2-4 Hours)

 Give candidates a realistic problem: a messy dataset, a clear objective, and freedom to choose their approach.
 Evaluate not just model performance, but their data preprocessing, feature engineering, experimentation methodology, and code quality.
-For LLM roles, a RAG pipeline build or prompt engineering challenge works well as the practical test.
+A RAG pipeline build or prompt engineering challenge works well as the practical test for LLM roles.

 Step 3: System Design Discussion (45-60 Minutes)

-Ask how they'd design an ML system end-to-end.
-Something like: "How would you build a real-time recommendation engine serving 10M daily users?" or "Design the infrastructure for serving an LLM with sub-200ms latency."
-This tests production thinking - the gap between a research prototype and a system that works at scale.
+Ask how they’d design an ML system end-to-end.
+Something like: “How would you build a real-time recommendation engine serving 10M daily users?” or “Design the infrastructure for serving an LLM with sub-200ms latency.”
+Production thinking is what this round reveals - the gap between a research prototype and a system that works at scale.

 Step 4: Research Discussion (Senior Roles)

-For senior candidates, discuss a recent AI paper relevant to your domain.
+Senior candidates warrant a dedicated research round: discuss a recent AI paper relevant to your domain.
 Can they explain the core contribution?
 Identify limitations?
 Suggest improvements?
-This isn't about memorization.
-It tests whether they're actively engaging with the field and can think critically about new approaches.
+Memorization isn’t what you’re testing.
+The goal is to see whether they’re actively engaging with the field and thinking critically about new approaches.

 Step 5: Culture and Collaboration Fit (30 Minutes)